How to write a product description that ranks high and boosts sales in 7 steps

 • Try concise storytelling to highlight your product’s benefits.

-For those shoppers who need more convincing or more details, consider adding expanding sections or tabs they can click on to learn more, as IKEA does.
+For shoppers that need more detail, consider adding expanding sections or tabs that lead to more information, which is what IKEA do:

 product_description_readibility_example

-Are you currently struggling to start writing SEO-friendly, high-converting product descriptions?
-Leave us a comment below telling us the biggest challenge you face when creating effective product descriptions.
+Marketers that are struggling to write SEO-friendly, high-converting product descriptions should seek further support.
+Comment below the biggest challenge you face when writing effective product descriptions.

 Click me